 12 Best Dance Movies of All Time

-Dance movies carry a special element which attracts audience with different tastes and preferences.
-Be it a film on the stylistic Hip-Hop dance or the poetic Ballet, every time a new film hits the theatres, one gets the urge to book a seat right away.
-For this list, I have chosen films which have dance as its central theme and had an impact on the genre.
+Dance movies carry a special element that attracts audiences with different tastes and preferences.
+Be it a film on the stylistic Hip-Hop dance or the poetic Ballet, every time a new film hits the theatres; one gets the urge to book a seat right away.
+For this list, I have chosen films that have dance as their central theme and had an impact on the genre.
 So, here is the list of top dance movies ever made.
-You can watch some of these best dance movies on Amazon Prime or Hulu.

 12. The Dancer (2016)